 The Society supplies students with the tools to implement a program that transforms students’ lives.
 The Society offers life-changing lectures, success networking teams, orientation sessions, induction ceremony, and scholarship opportunities.
 The Society believes in engaged learning, accountability for student success, and increase student satisfaction.

 Shares knowledge and expertise of computer programming and provides professional networking opportunities for students and information about career opportunities.

 We meet every Thursday in Room E-237

 This association serves as a means of national recognition of the student's early interest in and dedication to the field of psychology and to scholastic achievement.
 The organization provides a forum for developing one's perspective about psychology and helps build a sense of community and identity with others in the field.
 The association will enhance the leadership skills of members, encourage research and provide opportunities for student/faculty interaction outside the classroom.
-For information about Psi Beta Meetings, contact the advisor.
+For information about Psi Beta Meetings, contact the adviser.

 The association develops and promotes events that will provide an understanding of the role or science and medicine in daily life.
 For information about Science Association Meetings, contact the adviser.

 Promotes and provides programs that help the environment.
 Contributes to the understanding and appreciation of problems associated with the preservation of natural resources and wildlife.
 Provides a forum to discuss environmental concerns.